hans-jorg/BuddyAllocator/README.md

 Just for illustration, the whole information about allocation in the above example is containded in two 32 bit integers.

+The routines have the following API:

+* buddy_init()
+  Initializes the allocation tree

+* buddy_alloc(uint32_t size)
+  Returns the pointer to a block if one free block can be found.
+Otherwise, returns NULL

+* buddy_free(void *p)
+  Returns the pointed block to the free list

 ## Bit vector manipulation code